avast/metrics/README.md

 # Metrics

+Java/Scala library defining API for metrics publishing.
+Implementation for Dropwizard Metrics is provided.
+The library is incubating and there are some planned improvements.
+There can be some breaking changes before reaching the 1.0.0 version.

 ## Introduction
 Library for application monitoring.
 It's abstraction of metrics inspired by [Dropwizard Metrics](https://github.com/dropwizard/metrics).

 Main advantages of this library:
-1) Universal abstraction with (possibly) misc. implementations
+1) Universal abstraction with misc. implementations
 1) Support of multiple exports at once (`MultiMonitor`)
 1) Scala API